TEaM • ACTION AREAS • STRUCTURE •ORIGINS

 Our origins

-Aralynn Abare McMane, a youth engagement and media literacy expert, and Jo Weir, a media development expert, founded the Global Youth & News Media Prize to fill a gap they saw in bringing international recognition to news organizations that took young people seriously and then also took action that was both effective and innovative.
-They invited News-Decoder, part of the French non-profit Nouvelles Découvertes where they sit on the board, to become the first supporter.
-“This award fits our mission perfectly,” said Nelson Graves, founder of Nouvelles Découvertes, the nonprofit that runs News-Decoder.
+The French nonprofit Global Youth & News Media grew from creation of a series of awards.
+Aralynn Abare McMane, a youth engagement and media literacy expert, and Jo Weir, a media development expert, created the Global Youth & News Media Prize to fill a gap they saw in bringing international recognition to news organizations that took young people seriously and then took action that was both effective and innovative.
+They invited News-Decoder, part of the French non-profit Nouvelles Découvertes where they sat on the board, to become the first supporter and initial organizational base.
+“This award fit our mission perfectly,” said Nelson Graves, founder of Nouvelles Découvertes, the nonprofit that runs News Decoder.
 The European Journalism Centre soon joined to help get things started, along with the The Google News Initiative.
 The European Broadcasting Union's News Xchange and The Eurasian Media Forum made possible the presenting of early awards at their events.
-Aralynn McMane now directs all Global Youth & News Media activities.
-Jo Weir has since become Senior Consultant at An-Fanar Media.
+Aralynn McMane then created the French nonprofit Global Youth & News Media that includes the prize amid its other activities, in close partnership with News Decoder .
+Jo Weir became Senior Consultant at An-Fanar Media.